raydenlim/tp/docs/UserGuide.md

 ### ❌Deleting a comment: `deletecomment`
-Deletes the comment tagged to a person’s assignment.
+Deletes the comment tagged to a student’s assignment.

 Format: `deletecomment n/STUDENT_NAME a/ASSIGNMENT`

 Parameters:
-* STUDENT_NAME The name of the person.
+* STUDENT_NAME The name of the student.
 * ASSIGNMENT The name of the assignment.

 Examples: